 Welcome to ECE4U, one of the models of the UW-Whitewater Early Childhood Education program!
 ECE4U is an online hybrid course program designed "For You!"
 The program meets the needs of students who are working or juggling the responsibilities of home, and want to continue their education.

-The ECE4U program provides students with the opportunity to earn their Bachelor of Science in Education, and was designed for students who have already graduated from one of the Wisconsin Technical Colleges with an Associate in Applied Science degree in Early Childhood Education.
-UW-Whitewater has an articulation agreement with the Technical Colleges that allows students to transfer at least 39 credits in Early Childhood Education.
+The ECE4U program provides students with the opportunity to earn their Bachelor of Science in Education degree, and was designed for students who have already graduated from one of the Wisconsin Technical Colleges or the Lac Courte Oreilles Ojibwe Community College (LCOOCC) with an Associate in Applied Science or Applied Arts degree in Early Childhood Education.
+UW-Whitewater has an articulation agreement with the Technical Colleges and an articulation agreement with the LCOOCC that allows students to transfer at least 39 credits in Early Childhood Education.
 Students can also earn dual Wisconsin State Department of Public Instruction licenses: Early Childhood Education, and Special Education working with children from birth to age eight.
-Link to Admissions Office info about articulation agreements:

 Throughout the program, students complete two 50 hour field study placements: with children ages three through five with special education needs, and with children in grades one through three.

-Students who choose to earn the dual teaching licenses will also complete a summer student teaching experience working with children up to age three, and a full time student teaching experience working in both regular education and special education in grades one through three (click here to view student teaching information).
+Students who choose to earn the dual teaching licenses (Early Childhood Regular Education 1777 and Early Childhood Special Education 1809) will also complete a summer student teaching experience working with children up to age three, and a full time student teaching experience working in both regular education and special education in grades one through three.